-• Reviewing the FY 2021-22 and FY 2022-23 evaluation findings to identify gaps that need to be addressed and discuss program enhancements with future contractors to ensure programs are implemented as intended and evaluations offer meaningful and useful insights.

-This includes working to streamline data monitoring using the Results Based Accountability framework and updating data collection tools.

-- Continue to invest in systems change and advocacy work, such as the Racial Equity, Diversity, and Inclusion (REDI) initiative and deliberate initiatives to be implemented in the 2024-2027 strategic planning cycle. - Assess programs through special studies and monitor actions taken based on recommendations to identify program strengths and implement best practices, reducing roadblocks for staff and program service delivery. - Continue to work with the Persimmony database to add additional functionalities to support data entry and improve the accuracy and representativeness of quantitative and qualitative insights. - Work with other community partners to increase collaborative opportunities; make evaluation data available for community partners.
+- Reviewing the FY 2021-22 and FY 2022-23 evaluation findings to identify gaps that need to be addressed and discuss program enhancements with future contractors to ensure programs are implemented as intended and evaluations offer meaningful and useful insights. - This includes working to streamline data monitoring using the Results Based Accountability framework and updating data collection tools. - Continue to invest in systems change and advocacy work, such as the Racial Equity, Diversity, and Inclusion (REDI) initiative and deliberate initiatives to be implemented in the 2024-2027 strategic planning cycle. - Assess programs through special studies and monitor actions taken based on recommendations to identify program strengths and implement best practices, reducing roadblocks for staff and program service delivery. - Continue to work with the Persimmony database to add additional functionalities to support data entry and improve the accuracy and representativeness of quantitative and qualitative insights and to improve rate of closed loop referral completions. - Work with other community partners to increase collaborative opportunities; make evaluation data available for community partners.